 There’s no denying our actions have an effect on the environment, so don’t overlook the environmental impact of your next office refresh.
 The typical revitalization, relocation, or closure leaves behind a massive eco-footprint with 8.5 million tons of office furniture going to landfill each year.

 Since our inception, we’ve diverted more than 90,000 tons of office assets from landfill, impacted more than 5,000 non-profits, and boast a 98.6 percent landfill diversion rate across all projects.

 By switching out your liquidation for a sustainable office decommission, you can keep your assets out of the landfill and channel them into local communities.
 And remember, what can’t be donated will be sold or recycled.

-As one of America’s Fastest Growing Companies in 2020, we’re excited to keep this ball rolling.
+As one of America’s Fastest Growing Companies in 2020 and 2021, we’re excited to keep this ball rolling.
 So, if you’re planning on revitalizing your corporate space soon, let us show you how to get rid of used office furniture by tapping into the circular economy.